eurolinux-enterprise-linux-sources/libvma/src/README.txt

 Use a value of 0 for unlimited number of rings.
 Default value is 0 (no limit)

+VMA_RING_DEV_MEM_TX
+VMA can use the On Device Memory to store the egress packet if it does not fit into the BF inline buffer.
+This improves application egress latency by reducing PCI transactions.
+Using VMA_RING_DEV_MEM_TX, the user can set the amount of On Device Memory buffer allocated for each TX ring.
+The total size of the On Device Memory is limited to 256k for a single port HCA and to 128k for dual port HCA.
+Default value is 0

 VMA_RX_BUFS
 Number Rx data buffer elements allocation for the processes.
-These data buffers will be used by all QPs on all HCAs as determined by the VMA_QP_LOGIC.
+These data buffers may be used by all QPs on all HCAs
 Default value is 200000

 VMA_RX_WRE
 Number of Work Request Elements allocated in all receive QP's.
-The number of QP's can change according to the VMA_QP_LOGIC.
 Default value is 16000

 VMA_RX_WRE_BATCHING